Atlanta Relocation Specialists

 How Atlanta Differs

-- More topography and established tree canopy
+- Luxury homes with more topography and established tree canopy across metro Atlanta

-- Mix of historic and new construction
+- Mix of historic single-family homes and new construction

-- No flood concerns in most premium areas
+- No flood concerns in most premium areas with homes for sale

 - ITP/OTP distinction matters more than corridor